 The EMC risks for medical devices and products from non-compliance become an issue of highest importance.
-This is due to the result from a certain study indicating around 97% of medical devices applying for EMC product certification fail upon the first attempt.
+This is due to the result of a certain study.
+Indicating around 97% of medical devices applying for EMC product certification fail upon the first attempt.
 These products that never passed the tests were not issued a compliance certificate and were not released to the market.
-However, it is still alarming to note that if no such tests were required, the market would have been flooded with medical devices that could bring a lot of harm to their users.
+However, it is still alarming to note that if no such tests were required, the market would have been flooded with medical devices.
+That could potentially bring a lot of harm to their users.

 The FDA Compliance Centre for Devices and Radiological Health has expressed its very deep concern for the safety of medical devices.
 In fact, it has issued a memorandum to manufacturers regarding the design of their medical products.
-The FDA cited several instances where medical devices have been reported to have malfunctioned due to electromagnetic interference.
-This includes a wheelchair that suddenly swerved towards moving traffic, a defibrillator that failed to revive a patient and a heart monitor that missed registering a critical reading.
+The FDA cited several instances where medical devices have been reported to have malfunctioned.
+Malfunctions due to electromagnetic interference.
+This includes a wheelchair that suddenly swerved towards moving traffic.
+A defibrillator that failed to revive a patient and a heart monitor that missed registering a critical reading.

-In addition to the heavy risks in the usage of a medical device that does not go through proper EMC testing, the implications of non-compliance for a certain manufacturer involve not only administrative sanctions but also civil and criminal liabilities.
+In addition to the heavy risks in the usage of a medical device that does not go through proper EMC testing.
+The implications of non-compliance for a certain manufacturer involve not only administrative sanctions.
+But also civil and criminal liabilities.
 This is true especially if the device would cause undue damage and disadvantage to their users.
-If the device has caused a major and irreparable harm, as in death, to a patient, one can only imagine the stigma that will be attached to that device and its manufacturer.
+If the device has caused major and irreparable harm, as in death, to a patient.
+One can only imagine the stigma that will be attached to that device and its manufacturer.

-The EMC certification to every product that a manufacturer produces will indicate that the products are safe and reliable.
-If the devices are meant to provide convenience and make living smarter, the EMC certification will serve as a mark to define the business’ corporate social responsibility.
+The EMC certification for every product that a manufacturer produces.
+Will indicate that the products are safe and reliable.
+If the devices are meant to provide convenience and make living smarter.
+The EMC certification will serve as a mark to define the business’ corporate social responsibility.

 EMC Bayswater – Reliable EMC Testing Centre